gchq/Gaffer/core/operation/README.md

 is not strictly necessary, but good practice for explanations/clarifications of complex methods.

-To assist users of the new Operation, it would be beneficial to provide documentation, and simple usage examples in [Gaffer-doc](https://github.com/gchq/gaffer-doc).
+To assist users of the new Operation, it is best practice to provide documentation,

+and simple usage examples in [Gaffer-doc](https://github.com/gchq/gaffer-doc).

 Alongside documentation, if the new `Operation` is to be integrated into Gaffer,